edgedb/edgedb-js/docs/for.rst

 By doing it this way — typing ``characters`` with ``e.array`` and the character objects as named tuples by passing an object to ``e.tuple`` — all the data in the array will be properly cast for us.
+It will also better type check the data you pass to the query's ``run`` method.

 .. code-block:: typescript